Abhishek-1804/notion_notes_app/README.md

 #### **1. Manual Mode**

-- Provide the `notionPageId` in the headers.
+- Provide the `NOTION-PAGE-ID` in the headers.
 - Use the following format for the request body:

   ```json